64kramsystem/personal_notes/topics/bevy.md

 - Custom camera projection: see https://bevy-cheatbook.github.io/cookbook/custom-projection.html.
 - Pan+Orbit camera: see https://bevy-cheatbook.github.io/cookbook/pan-orbit-camera.html.

+## General design considerations

+- It's easier to understand how entities are composed, by defining and spawining bundles, rather than inserting components individually (`.spawn().insert(...)`).

 ## 3rd party plugins

 - `bevy_inspector_egui`: display a window with the desired entities and components